 Spegelaere is the chocolatier where the locals go.
 So if you are looking for the place locals love for their chocolate, this is it.
 A bit away from the main tourist track but on a street with many other shops worth discovering.

 Depla Pol is also a local artisanal chocolatier with good quality pralines, close to the church of Our Lady.
+For groups from 6 participants onwards you can book a chocolate demo or workshop.

 B by B by Bartholomeus, where chocolate is presented as if it where haute-couture.